Fatjon-Gash1/ecommerce-backend-ts/docs/classes/AdminService.md

 `Promise`\<`AdminResponse`\>

-A promise resolving to an Admin instance
+A promise resolving to an Admin object

 ***